 Correction of personal information

-We will take reasonable steps to make sure that personal information we collect, use or disclose is accurate, complete and up-to-date.
+- We will take reasonable steps to make sure that personal information we collect, use or disclose is accurate, complete and up-to-date, relevant and not misleading.

-If an individual believes that the personal information we hold about the individual is not accurate, complete or up to date, the individual has the right to request that we change the information by contacting our Privacy Officer.
+- If any individual believes that any information we hold on them is inaccurate, out of date, incomplete, irrelevant or misleading, they have the right to request that we change the information by contacting our Privacy Officer.